Table of Contents[Hide][Show]

 Have a million to-do lists scattered across your desk? (*raising my hand*) Use Google Tasks to create a to-do list right there on your calendar page.
 You can check things off, add new tasks, etc all with your schedule front and center.
 What a dream for us list-makers!

 It’s Google, y’all.
-Which means it’s compatible with almost all electronic devices through the mobile app or Chrome extension.
+This means it’s compatible with almost all electronic devices through the mobile app or Chrome extension.
 Plus, most businesses you frequent will likely also have a Google calendar.
 A real-life scenario where this has already come in handy for me is with our kid’s school calendar.
 The district has a public calendar that you can view and either add completely to yours or pick and choose which events to add to your calendar.
 I’m always on top of events thanks to this amazing feature.

 Setting Up & Using Google Calendar for Scheduling